 University of North Dakota (UND)

-The University of North Dakota is a public research university known for its extensive online offerings.
-UND began offering distance education in 1911 with correspondence-by-mail courses.
-Today, the school provides more than 50 online graduate certificate and degree programs.
+The University of North Dakota is a public research university with one of the most extensive online program portfolios in the state.
+UND has offered distance education since 1911 and now provides 50+ online graduate certificates and degree programs.

-Students can choose self-paced courses or semester-based schedules for flexibility.
-Online learners at UND receive support that includes dedicated advisors, free tutoring, library access, and career services.
-The school’s online master’s degree programs are fully accredited and offer in-state tuition rates to all students, making graduate study accessible regardless of location.
+Students can choose between self-paced and semester-based formats.
+Online learners receive robust support, including academic advising, free tutoring, library access, and career services.
+All online master’s programs are fully accredited, and UND offers in-state tuition rates to all online students, regardless of location.

-Program Highlight — Master of Business Administration (MBA)
+Highlighted Program — Master of Business Administration (MBA)

 Mode: Fully online with synchronous evening classes